UoB-HPC/SimEng/docs/sphinx/developer/concepts/kernel.rst

     * The entry point of binary i.e. the virtual address to which the system first transfers control, thus starting execution.
     * The file offset of the `ELF Program Headers`.
     * The size of each entry stored in the `ELF Program Header`.
 * The `ELF Program Header` table is an array of structures, each describing a segment or other information the system needs to prepare the program for execution.
-An object file segment contains one or more sections. `ELF Program Headers` are meaningful only for the executable and shared object files.
+An object file segment contains one or more sections, each section holds program and control information.
 SimEng extracts the following from the `ELF Program Headers`:

     * The offset from the beginning of the file at which the first byte of the segment resides.
     * The number of bytes in the memory image of the segment.